awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + If some data points in the evaluation range are missing, but the number of existing data points retrieved is equal to or more than the alarm's **Evaluation Periods**, CloudWatch evaluates the alarm state based on the most recent existing data points that were successfully retrieved\.
 In this case, the value you set for how to treat missing data is not needed and is ignored\.
 + If some data points in the evaluation range are missing, and the number of existing data points that were retrieved is lower than the alarm's number of evaluation periods, CloudWatch fills in the missing data points with the result you specified for how to treat missing data, and then evaluates the alarm\.
 However, any real data points in the evaluation range, no matter when they were reported, are included in the evaluation\.
 CloudWatch uses missing data points only as few times as possible\.

 In all of these situations, the number of data points evaluated is equal to the value of **Evaluation Periods**\.
 If fewer than the value of **Datapoints to Alarm** are breaching, the alarm state is set to `OK`\.
 Otherwise, the state is set to `ALARM`\.
+The exception is if you have set the alarm to treat missing data points as `missing`\.
+In this case, if CloudWatch could not retrieve enough actual data points during the evaluation range, then the alarm state is set to `INSUFFICIENT_DATA`\.

 **Note**
 A particular case of this behavior is that CloudWatch alarms might repeatedly re\-evaluate the last set of data points for a period of time after the metric has stopped flowing\.
 This re\-evaluation might cause the alarm to change state and re\-execute actions, if it had changed state immediately prior to the metric stream stopping\.
 To mitigate this behavior, use shorter periods\.

 The following tables illustrate examples of the alarm evaluation behavior\.
 In the first table, **Datapoints to Alarm** and **Evaluation Periods** are both 3\.
-CloudWatch retrieves the 5 most recent data points when evaluating the alarm\.
+CloudWatch retrieves the 5 most recent data points when evaluating the alarm, in case some of the most recent 3 data points are missing\.
+5 is the evaluation range for the alarm\.

 Column 2 shows how many of the 3 necessary data points are missing\.
 Even though the most recent 5 data points are evaluated, only 3 \(the setting for **Evaluation Periods**\) are necessary to evaluate the alarm state\.
 The number of data points in Column 2 is the number of data points that must be "filled in", using the setting for how missing data is being treated\.